-If the dog is stressed for a long period of time changes comes in his health or behaviour, some of which can lead to serious problems if not addressed quickly and properly.
-Here are six ways stress can affect the dog.
+If the dog is stressed out for a longer period, changes are evident in his health condition or behavior, which can lead to serious problems if not addressed timely.
+Here are the six ways to show how stress can affect a dog’s health.

 Weakened Immune System

-When dogs are stressed, the body releases the hormone cortisol as part of the fight-or-flight mechanism.
-Cortisol helps the body respond to a stressful event—for example, by directing blood flow to the muscles—but when stress becomes a chronic problem, cortisol also causes problems, such as a weak immune system.
-With stress and, ultimately, immune suppression, dogs are unable to fight off infection or disease.
-So it’s important to minimize dogs’ stress levels; otherwise, over time, a mild problem can potentially become a major problem.”A good example of this is demodectic mange, a skin disease caused by mites.
-Demodectic mites live on the skin of almost every dog without causing harm, However, when the body becomes stressed, the mites multiply in certain parts of the skin, causing an obvious infection.
-Demodectic mange is also commonly diagnosed in puppies, in large part due to their immature immune systems.
+When dogs are stressed, the body releases the hormone cortisol as a part of the fight-or-flight mechanism.
+Cortisol helps the body to respond to a stressful event—for example, by directing the blood flow to the muscles.
+But, when stress becomes a chronic problem, cortisol also causes problems, such as weakening the immune system.
+With stress and immune suppression, fighting off the infections or diseases becomes highly difficult for the dogs.
+So, it’s important to minimize the dog`s stress levels; otherwise, over time, even a mild problem can potentially become a major issue.
+A good example of this is demodectic mange, a skin disease caused by mites.
+Demodectic mites live on the skin of almost every dog without causing any harm.
+However, when the body becomes immune stressed, the mites multiply in certain parts of the skin, causing an obvious infection.
+Demodectic mange is a commonly diagnosed condition in puppies due to their immaturely developed immune systems.

 Issues with Urination

-Homoeopathic Remedy for Stress in Pets
+Homeopathic Remedy for Stress in Pets